Ghosts of the Future

 It’s been minutes, but how many?

-I drift downward again, not in space, but within the energy well.
+I drift downward again, not in space, but within the energy well, taking me away from Siksa.

-What strength do I carry that will catch me?
+What strength do I have that can keep me here?

 This is my answer.